 One of the easiest and most effective ways to get involved in your community is to join your local resident association.
-In addition to a development’s resident association, there are three other resident groups at NYCHA: the Citywide Council of Presidents, the Resident Advisory Board, and the soon to be launched Public Safety Advisory Committee.
+In addition to a development’s resident association, there are three other resident groups at NYCHA: the Citywide Council of Presidents, the Resident Advisory Board, and the recently launched Public Safety Advisory Committee.

-Most NYCHA developments have resident associations, also known as tenant associations, resident councils, or tenant councils.
-These democratic organizations are dedicated to improving the quality of life in NYCHA developments and the surrounding neighborhoods.
+The role of a resident council is to improve the quality of life and resident satisfaction and participate in self-help initiatives to enable residents to create a positive living environment for families living in public housing.
+Ninety-five percent of NYCHA’s developments have resident associations, also known as tenant associations, resident associations, or tenant councils.
 They work with NYCHA management at every level, giving residents a real voice in the operation of their developments.

 Every president of a recognized resident association is a member of one of nine Citywide Council of Presidents (CCOP) districts in the city.
 Resident association presidents elect a Chair to represent their district.
 Members of the CCOP automatically become members on the Resident Advisory Board, described below.

 CCOP works with senior NYCHA staff on the issues affecting life in NYCHA developments, engaging with government at all levels (local, state, and federal).

 CCOP Executive Board officers were elected to serve an approximate three-year term.
 This current Board will serve from July 21, 2014, through December 2016, or until succeeding officers are elected.